 Before we proceed with the details on the importance of interpersonal communication and why should you improve this skill, there are a few elements of interpersonal communication that can help you understand how it works better -

-- The communicators: As a communicator, you refer either to the receiver or the information's sender.
+- The communicators: You refer either to the receiver or the information's sender as a communicator.
 There are at least two communicators in any interpersonal communication conversation.

-- Message: So, when two people communicate, it's natural that they relay a message across.
-This message becomes the crux of the communication and is a significant element of interpersonal communication.
+- Message: So, when two people communicate, they naturally relay a message across.
+This message becomes the crux of communication and is a significant element of interpersonal communication.
 It can be relayed in different ways - body language, speech, tone of voice, and more.

-- Noise: What happens when the message sent is not received as it was intended?
-This can result in forms of miscommunication, and in the communication lingo, we call it Noise.
+- Noise: What happens when the message sent is not received as intended?
+This can result in miscommunication, and in the communication lingo, we call noise.
 Examples of such noise include language barriers, jargon, inattention, etc. When it comes to interpersonal communication at the workplace, dealing with noise is an aspect you need to channel effective communication.

 - Feedback: The response from the receiver is known as feedback.
 The message that gets sent back to the person who sent it is important because it allows them to understand whether it has been interpreted the right way or not.

 - Context: When a message is interpreted or received in the right way depends a lot on the context.
 Interpersonal communication is ultimately contextual, and this is all about the environmental factors that can influence communication outcomes.